ParallelMaths/parallel/pages/_archive/8-11-colour-code-challenge.md

-# _Year 8 • Parallelogram 11_ Colour Code Challenge
+# Colour Code Challenge

 <div class="dictionary">

 __Noun__: Parallelogram
 __Pronunciation__: /ˌparəˈlɛləɡram/

 1. a portmanteaux word combining parallel and telegram.
 A message sent each week by the Parallel Project to bright young mathematicians.

 </div>

-Here is this week's collection of mathematical challenges designed to stretch your brain.

-*	Start and stop whenever you like – your work will be saved each time.
-*	But it is better to tackle each Parallelogram in one go.
+*	Tackle each Parallelogram in one go.
+Don’t get distracted.
-* Complete by 7pm Sunday if your whole class is doing Parallelograms.
+*	Finish by midnight on Sunday if your whole class is doing parallelograms.
-*	Return after 7pm on Sunday to find your score, answers and explanations.

-__IMPORTANT__ – it does not really matter what score you get, the main thing is that you think hard about the problems... and then learn where you went wrong when the answer sheet appears.
+*	Your score & answer sheet will appear immediately after you hit SUBMIT.
+*	Don’t worry if you score less than 50%, because it means you will learn something new when you __check the solutions__.

 ## 1. The Colour Code Challenge